 Along with a more moderate fat intake, recent research also shows that compared to a traditional low fat, high carbohydrate diet, a higher protein intake can be more successful for long-term weight loss.
 Nuts are rich in protein and low in carbohydrates and can, therefore, be included regularly in a higher protein weight loss plan.
 If you are looking to begin a high protein diet, nuts are a great addition and can aid in healthy weight loss.

-HOW MUCH & HOW OFTEN?
+HOW MUCH AND HOW OFTEN?

 Enjoying 30g of nuts (a small handful) most days a week has maximum benefits for general health.
 Losing weight can be made a lot easier by including nuts!
 And with so many to choose from, you won't struggle to find some nuts you can enjoy and include in a weight loss program.
 To help manage your weight, substitute foods like biscuits, cakes, pastries and fried snack foods with a snack of nuts and fruit.